Tech-at-DU/React-Redux-Timers-Tutorial/P04-Define-Reducer/content.md

   }
 }
 >
-export default timerReducer;
+export default timersReducer;
 ```

 # Combine and Export Reducers

-We need a way to easily "combine" and export our reducers we just built.
-Luckily Redux has a helper function called [combineReducers](https://redux.js.org/api/combinereducers) to do exactly that!
+While you have a reducer for each piece of state you need a root reducer to bring them all together. [combineReducers](https://redux.js.org/api/combinereducers) is used for this.

 > [action]
 >